 Of course, this recipe (while healthy and yummy) is still somewhat plain.
 There are ways to customize this basic formula to better fit your loved one’s specific nutritional needs.
-Here are a few examples of nutritious add-ins you can use to jazz up this shake and add extra health benefits:
+Use the following suggestions to jazz up this shake and add extra health benefits:

 Eating a diet that is adequate in calcium is essential for maintaining strong bones and preventing osteoporosis.
 According to the National Institutes of Health (NIH), Adults age 50 and older should consume anywhere between 1,000 and 1,200 milligrams of calcium every day.
 Depending on which brands you buy, the six-ounce serving of yogurt and 3/4 cup of milk in the recipe above can pack anywhere from 40 to 70 percent of this daily amount.
 To be fair, a large original Shamrock Shake provides 50 percent of the daily recommended amount of calcium, but it comes with nearly 800 calories and 112 grams of sugar.

 Adding a cup of spinach to your homemade version of the shake contributes additional calcium and vitamin K, another nutrient that helps prevent bone loss.
 “Spinach can be used to give the shake a naturally gorgeous green color instead of adding artificial coloring,” says Frechman.
 It may sound unappetizing, but spinach has little effect on the taste of most smoothies and milkshakes.

-- Healthy weight gain.
 It’s not uncommon for elders to struggle to maintain a healthy weight as they age, and there are many reasons why seniors refuse to eat.
-Seniors often lose their appetites due to side effects of medications, chewing problems, reduced senses of taste and smell, and digestive issues.
+Older adults might lose their appetite due to side effects of medications, chewing problems, reduced senses of taste and smell, and digestive issues.
 Unfortunately, being underweight can cause a host of health problems.
 Introducing sources of healthy fats is a great way to increase a senior’s caloric intake and stabilize their weight.
-To easily add “good” fats to the above recipe, you can use full-fat yogurt, throw in half of an avocado for a creamy source of heart-healthy omega-3 fatty acids, or grind up a handful of almonds or other nuts in the food processor and then mix them into the finished shake.
+To easily add “good” fats to the above recipe, you can use full-fat yogurt and milk, throw in half of an avocado for a creamy source of heart-healthy omega-3 fatty acids, or grind up a handful of almonds or other nuts in the food processor and then mix them into the finished shake.